-Understanding the essence of Clew Bay and its stories provides the basis for the framework of this plan, the positioning of the region and shaping the development of HERO experiences within it.
-The framework presents four inter-related elements of this coastal area that highlight the strengths and personality of the destination in a way that will differentiate Clew Bay and will create 'cut-through' in a busy marketplace, while creating a sense of cohesion in the visitor experience.
+Understanding the essence of Clew Bay and its stories provides the basis for a creative framework that can be used in positioning the region and shaping the development of HERO experiences.
+The framework presents five inter-related elements of this coastal area that highlight the strengths and personality of the destination in a way that will differentiate Clew Bay and will create 'cut-through' in a busy market-place, while creating a sense of cohesion in the visitor experience.